MalloryLeeWong/github-topic-explorer/README.md

 1. Clone this repository

 2. To authenticate with the GitHub GraphQL server, create a personal access token with the scopes specified in the [GitHub API docs](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql)).

-In the apollo-client.js file of this project, add your token to the authorization field of the headers passed to the Apollo client instance:
+Then, in the `apollo-client.js` file of this project, add your token to the authorization field of the headers passed to the Apollo client instance:

 ```bash
 authorization: `Bearer yourOwnToken`
 ```

-2. Run the development server
+3. Run the development server

 ```bash
 npm run dev